Calcitonin-Salmon Nasal SprayPronunciation

-- Use calcitonin salmon nasal spray daily.
-To ensure proper treatment, it is important to use your calcitonin salmon nasal spray daily even if you have no symptoms of postmenopausal osteoporosis.
+To ensure proper treatment, it is important to use your Calcitonin Salmon Nasal Solution daily even if you have no symptoms of postmenopausal osteoporosis.

-A single spray of calcitonin salmon nasal spray contains one daily dose, which is 200 USP Calcitonin Salmon Units of calcitonin salmon.
+A single spray of Calcitonin Salmon Nasal Solution, USP contains one daily dose, which is 200 International Units of calcitonin-salmon.
 The fine mist is actually 0.09 mL (milliliter) of solution.
-Your bottle of calcitonin salmon nasal spray contains at least 14 doses (2 mL fill) or 30 doses (3.7 mL fill).
-Priming the pump as described in step 2 does not alter the total number of doses available in a bottle of calcitonin salmon nasal spray.
-The bottle need only be primed once.
-Do not reprime or "test spray" your bottle before you use your daily dose of calcitonin salmon nasal spray.
+Your bottle of Calcitonin Salmon Nasal Solution contains at least 30 doses.
+Priming the pump as described in step 6 does not alter the total number of doses available in a bottle of Calcitonin Salmon Nasal Solution.
+The bottle need only be primed once after assembly.
+Do not reprime or "test spray" your bottle before you use your daily dose of Calcitonin Salmon Nasal Solution.
 This will waste your medication.

-PRINCIPAL DISPLAY PANEL
+PRINCIPAL DISPLAY PANEL - CARTON

-2200 USP Calcitonin Salmon Units/mL
+Calcitonin Salmon Carton

-(200 USP Calcitonin Salmon Units/spray)
+Calcitonin Salmon Label

 calcitonin salmon spray, metered